spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 The big problem with this fix is that the validation is happening far too late:

-- It’s happening an **runtime** – you’ll only see you have a problem when you actually run the code.
+- It’s happening at **runtime** – you’ll only see you have a problem when you actually run the code.
 We’d like to eliminate this kind of error **before** then, and be sure that it can’t possibly happen.

 - If this exception is raised, we’ll get a stack trace showing a problem with a spanner at the point we try to **use** the spanner and call ``does_spanner_fit_nut()``.
 The bug in the code, however, happened elsewhere, at the point we **created** this impossible spanner.
 We should never have created a spanner with both ``size`` and ``max_size`` set to ``None``.
 When we see the exception, all we know is that somewhere in the code base we’ve created a bad ``Spanner``, and we now have to search for every place that creates a ``Spanner`` object and check.